Your life is a living hell.

 Your core beliefs are the central convictions or strongly held ideas that you have about yourself.
 Everything else in your life – your habits, behaviors, self-talk, job choices, friends, partners – will revolve around these central beliefs.
 And if these beliefs are negative, beware!
 So much pain and suffering in life stems from our toxic core beliefs.

 Common negative core beliefs include:

-In our article on core beliefs (which I strongly encourage you to read), I show you how to get to the root of this central conviction and uncover your core belief for yourself.
+In my article on core beliefs (which I strongly encourage you to read), I show you how to get to the root of these central convictions and uncover your core beliefs.

-This mantra (or affirmation) can be repeated endlessly throughout the day whenever a thought or feeling of self-loathing arises.
-Slowly, you will shift your core belief from something toxic/negative to healthy/positive.
+This affirmation can be repeated endlessly throughout the day whenever a thought or feeling of self-loathing arises.
+Slowly, you will shift your core belief from being toxic and negative to being healthy and positive.